Beautiful Grand Place in Brussels

 They are all the same location, just a different name depending on the language.
 Having said that, I hope I haven’t scared you off to using the metro and trains as they are nice and simple to use.

-I visited in December to experience the Christmas Markets and loved it.
-There were a number of overcast and rainy days but I was bundled up and prepared for the chilly air.
+I visited in December to experience the Christmas Markets in Brussels and loved it!
+There were a number of overcast and rainy days, but I was bundled up and prepared for the chilly air.

 A long tree-lined esplanade through Brussels Park

-Another Belgian favorite is chocolates and they really are incredibly delicious!
-There are a number of top chocolatier’s that require a visit to their shop especially Mary’s and Neuhaus.
+Another Belgian favorite is chocolate, and they really are incredibly delicious!
+There are a number of top chocolatiers that require a visit to their shop, especially Mary’s and Neuhaus.

 It is beer that has been brewed by Trappist Monks and six monasteries in Belgium still brew it today.
 That is more than any other country in the world.